 - Clerk's Office Hours: 8:30 a.m. to 4:30 p.m.

 - Small Claims Clerk's Phone Hours: 8:30 a.m. - 10:30 a.m. and 1:30 p.m - 3:30 p.m.

 Can I file my Small Claims Case in Pasadena Small Claims Court?

 You can always sue an individual Pasadena Small Claims Court if they live in one of the zip codes assigned to the Pasadena Courthouse.
 You can always sue a company in Pasadena Small Claims Court if their business is located in one of the zip codes assigned to the Pasadena Courthouse.
 To search for a list of zip codes assigned to the Pasadena Courthouse click here.

-If you are suing about damage to your house that occurred in Pasadena.
+- If you are suing about property damage to your house that occurred in Pasadena.

 If the defendant lives in the following cities/towns/areas then you can sue in Pasadena Small Claims Court: Alhambra, Altadena, Arcadia, Bradbury, Burbank, Duarte, Pasadena, San Gabriel, El Monte, El Sereno, Glendale, La Cañada Flintridge, La Crescenta, Monrovia, Montrose, Monterey Park, Pacoima, Rosemead, San Marino, Sierra Madre, Studio City, Sunland, Sun Valley, Temple City, Tujunga, Valley Village, Verdugo City, and White Saddle.
 However, some cities may also be assigned to a different Los Angeles Small Claims Court.
 Make sure to search for a list of zip codes assigned to the Pasadena Courthouse before filing your case.